The name Rumbelow is of Anglo-Saxon

 Early Notables of the Rumbelow family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Rumbelow Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He became separated from the rest of the rebels in their...
+Another 130 words (9 lines of text) are included under the topic Early Rumbelow Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rumbelow family to the New World and Oceana